Joe Thompson (footballer): Return to Rochdale

 Thompson made his third debut for Rochdale, coming on as an 80th-minute substitute, in a 2–1 win against Chesterfield in the first round of the League Cup.
 Since joining the club, he found himself in and out of the first team, playing in the midfield position.
-This lasted until Thompson suffered an injury in the 19th minute during a 3–0 win against Southend United on 8 October 2016.
-After being sidelined for three weeks, he made his return to the first team from injury, coming on as a 68th-minute substitute, in a 1–0 win against Oldham Athletic on 29 October 2016.
+This lasted until Thompson suffered an injury in the 19th minute during a 3–0 win against Southend United on 8 October.
+After being sidelined for three weeks, he made his return to the first team from injury, coming on as a 68th-minute substitute, in a 1–0 win against Oldham Athletic on 29 October.
 Thompson followed up by starting in the next seven matches, playing in different midfield positions.
-On 2 December 2016, Thompson signed a contract extension with Rochdale, keeping him until 2018.
-Eight days later on 10 December 2016, he scored his first goal for the club for the first time in four years, in a 3–2 win against Scunthorpe United on 10 December 2016.
-After missing one match, Thompson made his return to the first team against Shrewsbury Town on 30 December 2016, coming on as a 56th-minute substitute, in a 2–1 win.
-In a follow–up match against Walsall, he scored his second goal of the season, in a 2–0 win.
-However, Thompson suffered a back injury that saw him sidelined for a month.
-It wasn't until on 11 February 2017 when he made his return from injury, starting a match and playing 45 minutes before being substituted, in a 0–0 draw against fleetwood Town.
-Thompson then scored his third goal of the season, in a 3–1 loss against Peterborough United on 25 February 2017.
+On 2 December, Thompson signed a contract extension with Rochdale, keeping him until 2018.
+Eight days later, he scored his Rochdale goal in four years, in a 3–2 win against Scunthorpe United.
+During a 2–0 win against Walsall in which he scored his second goal of the season, Thompson suffered a back injury that saw him sidelined for a month.
+It was not until on 11 February 2017 when he made his return from injury, starting a match and playing 45 minutes before being substituted, in a 0–0 draw against Fleetwood Town.
+Thompson then scored his third goal of the season, in a 3–1 loss against Peterborough United on 25 February.
 However, he was sidelined for the rest of the 2016–17 season after his cancer had returned.
-On two occasions against Gillingham on 18 March 2017 and his former club Bury on 13 April 2017, both sets of fans held a minute's applause in the 15th minute for the player.
+On two occasions against Gillingham on 18 March and his former club Bury on 13 April, both sets of fans held a minute's applause in the 15th minute for the player.
 At the end of the 2016–17 season, Thompson went on to make twenty–seven appearances and scoring three times in all competitions.